Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Application

-For each group, we are primarily interested in how the effect of job displacement varies with length of exposure to job displacement.
+There are a few remaining practical questions that we are able to address in the application.
+First, there is variation in treatment timing; i.e., the timing of displacement is not constant across all individuals.
+Second, a common finding in the job displacement literature (see, for example, \citet{jacobson-lalonde-sullivan-1993} and much subsequent work) is that earnings ``dip'' before job displacement actually takes place (this phenomenon is typically explained by firms struggling before there is a mass layoff; this can result in reduced hours for their employees and/or slow wage growth in periods before workers are actually laid off).
+We can address both of these issues along the lines discussed in \Cref{sec:staggered}.
+In particular, we allow for anticipation by setting $\tau=2$ (i.e., two years of anticipation) and then compute group-time average treatment effects as in \Cref{eqn:attgt}.
+We report our results below in event study plots.
 In pre-treatment periods, these results can be used to ``pre-test'' the identifying assumptions.
 In our case, where we are interested in the relative performance of several different approaches to identifying and estimating the effects of job displacement, it is particularly useful to compare the performance of each approach in pre-treatment time periods.
-In post-treatment time periods, these results can be used to study the dynamics of the effect of job displacement -- this has been a main interest of labor economists studying the effects of job displacement.
-These are similar to ``event studies'' that are common in applied work.
-Below, we report results that are based on weighted averages of the effect of job displacement across the four different groups -- which effectively increases our sample size of displaced workers from around 150 (if we picked a particular year) to 610 displaced workers.
+In post-treatment time periods, these results can be used to study the dynamics of the effect of job displacement.